-The Group's gross profit for FY2022 amounted to approximately HK\$50.2 million, representing a slightly increase of approximately HK\$0.6 million or 1.2% compared to FY2021 (2021: approximately HK\$49.7 million), and the increase was mainly attributable to increase in gross profit of IT development solution services by a better cost control on IT development services projects.
-The Group's gross profit margin decreased from approximately 19.6% for FY2021 to approximately 17.1% for FY2022 as the decrease was mainly attributable to the decrease in gross profit margin of provision of IT infrastructure solutions services and provision of IT maintenance and support services which was mainly due to increase in service outsourcing cost in certain projects, and the low gross profit margin in entertainment products which is mainly due to continuous spread of COVID-19, but partially mitigated by the increase in gross profit margin of provision of IT development solutions services which is about higher proportion in using service insourcing cost than outsourcing cost during FY2022.
+The Group's gross profit for FY2023 amounted to approximately HK\$59.2 million, representing an increase of approximately HK\$8.9 million or 17.6% compared to FY2022 (2022: approximately HK\$50.3 million) and the increase was mainly attributable to increase in gross profit of IT development solution services by a better cost control on IT development services projects.
+The Group's gross profit margin increased from approximately 17.1% for FY2022 to approximately 19.1% for FY2023 as the increase was mainly attributable to the increase in gross profit of provision of IT development solutions services and provision of IT maintenance and support services, which was mainly due to the establishment of a project management office team for achieving a more efficient cost control on these projects, but mitigated by the decrease in gross profit margin of IT infrastructure solutions services which is mainly due to the increase in system software and subcontracting costs in certain projects and no gross profit generated from entertainment products.